deemp/flakes/lima/README.md

 ### Windows

+Warning: took it from [LiterateMarkdown](https://github.com/haskie-lambda/LiterateMarkdown).

-To install the executable on `Windows`, if you can't convince cabal to use [`--bindir-method=copy`](https://github.com/haskell/cabal/issues/5748) you can build the project locally and copy the built executeable to `C:/Users/username/AppData/Roaming/cabal/bin` and ensure that this directory is in your `PATH`.
+To install the executable on `Windows`, if you can't convince cabal to use [`--bindir-method=copy`](https://github.com/haskell/cabal/issues/5748) you can build the project locally and copy the built executable to `C:/Users/username/AppData/Roaming/cabal/bin` and ensure that this directory is in your `PATH`.

 ## build-tool-depends

-You can use `lima` to generate your docs, e.g., via `cabal test:docs`.
+You can use `lima` to generate your docs, e.g., via `cabal test docs`.
 Just provide such a test with a script that converts (and, possibly, combines) files.
-As you'll use `lima` in a script, you should add it to that test's `build-tool-depends`:
+As you'll use `lima` in a script, you should add it to that test's [build-tool-depends](https://cabal.readthedocs.io/en/3.8/cabal-package.html#pkg-field-build-tool-depends):

   ```cabal
   build-tool-depends: